Research I POV I UX / UI Design

 Pain Points

-Users lack knowledge about which type of training would best suit their personal needs.
+Users struggle to maintain consistent motivation to exercise.
+Many are also uncertain about which type of training would best suit their personal fitness level and goals.

 Solutions